tc09-brcm-social/smCurl/SmAgents/README.md

 * maketemp.sh ExistingAgentName -- make a template script from an existing agent ** only agent name is parameterized
 * read.sh AgentSpec  -- GET the agent
-* rename.sh AgentName NewAgentName -- change the agent from AgentName to NewAgentName ** this retains all existing relatioships
-* save.sh AgentName -- clone existing agent using name.time as the new name
 * update.sh AgentName JSONFileName -- update the agent using a JSON file